alphagov/govuk-docker/README.md

 The GOV.UK website uses a microservice architecture.
 Developing in this ecosystem is a challenge, due to the range of environments to maintain, both for the app being developed and its dependencies.

 The aim of govuk-docker is to make it easy to develop any GOV.UK app.
-It achieves this by providing a variety of environments or _stacks_ for each app, in which you can run tests, start a debugger, publish a document end-to-end.
+It achieves this by providing a variety of environments or _stacks_ for each app, in which you can run commands, and the app itself.

 [RFC 106: Use Docker for local development](https://github.com/alphagov/govuk-rfcs/blob/master/rfc-106-docker-for-local-development.md) describes the background for choosing Docker.
 See the [list of projects which work with govuk-docker](docs/compatibility.md).